Milbank: History

-In April 2025, amid the Donald Trump administration's campaign of retaliation against law firms that provided services to his political opponents, Milbank agreed to contribute $100 million of pro bono legal services to support goals of the Second Trump administration in exchange for not being among the targets.
+Two months after the firm was joined by former acting U.S. solicitor general Neal Katyal, a critical legal opponent of Donald Trump; in April 2025, amid the Donald Trump administration's campaign of retaliation against law firms that provided services to his political opponents, Milbank agreed to contribute $100 million of pro bono legal services to causes endorsed by the Second Trump administration, in exchange for not being among the targets of Trump's executive orders.
+In July 2026, the Department of Justice subpoenaed Milbank in an investigation of the deal.